stephaneVercouillieBMID/slate/source/workingVersion.html.md

 When your JWKSet URL changes, BMID Support must be notified immediately in order to create a new certificate.

-It is possible to register valid callback URIs/JWKSet URIs for one environment
+It is possible to register valid callback URIs/JWKSet

 <aside class="success"> Is it possible to register multiple valid callback URIs/JWKSet URIs for one environment?
 Or does it need to be changed whenever URIs are switched?</aside>